nbvpm/patches/README.md

 # patches
-When default implementations need a bit of rewrite to make them work.
+Sometimes default implementations have a flaw or (some sort of) a bug.

+Here are my takes on these issues.

-Every folder should contain its own README.
+In principle, every folder contains its own README.